ODF-Advocacy/odf-advocacy/README.md

 odf-advocacy@lists.oasis-open.org

-This mailing list supports the work of the ODF Advocacy Open Project.
-Anyone interested in the work of the ODF Advocacy OP is welcome to subscribe to the list by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.
-Membership in OASIS is not required to subscribe to this email or to participate in the ODF Advocacy Open Project.
+Anyone interested in the work of the ODF Advocacy Open Project is welcome to subscribe to public email list by sending an empty email to odf-advocacy-subscribe@lists.oasis-open.org and replying to the confirmation email.